Setting up and running connectors

 Configure the KafkaConnect custom resource with information about your Kafka cluster:

-If Event Streams instance is secured with SCRAM authentication, use the following configuration:
+• If your Event Streams instance is secured with SCRAM authentication, specify a username and a secret containing a password, as follows:

 authentication: